google/oboe/docs/notes/disconnect.md

 ## Workaround for not Disconnecting Properly

-On some versions of Android the disconnect message does not reach AAudio and the app will not know that the device has changed.
+On some versions of Android P the disconnect message does not reach AAudio and the app will not know that the device has changed.
 There is a "Test Disconnects" option in [OboeTester](https://github.com/google/oboe/tree/master/apps/OboeTester/docs) that can be used to diagnose this problem.